clethrill/Curse-of-Strahd-Reloaded/Chapter 2 - The Land of Barovia/Lore of Barovia.md

 That changed when the priest’s son, Doru—emboldened by the arrival of the vampire hunter Dr. Rudolph van Richten—incited a Barovian mob to march against Castle Ravenloft.
 Awoken from his long slumber, Strahd laid waste to the members of the mob, killing many of the village’s beloved sons and daughters.

 Strahd then roused an undead army and sent it against the village as punishment for their insolence.
 The siege of Barovia decimated the village, killing dozens and wounding many more.
-Only when Barovia’s burgomaster, a man named Kolyan Indirovich, was slain in battle, did Strahd’s forces ultimately withdraw, judging the slaughter to be sufficient discipline.
+Only when Barovia’s mayor, a man named Kolyan Indirovich, was slain in battle, did Strahd’s forces ultimately withdraw, judging the slaughter to be sufficient discipline.

-The burgomaster’s children, Ismark and Ireena, took charge of the rebuilding effort.
+The mayor’s children, Ismark and Ireena, took charge of the rebuilding effort.
 Even so, many Barovians, fearful of Strahd’s emergence and the shadow of Castle Ravenloft, left their ruined homes and broken families and fled for Vallaki to the west, hoping that its high walls could bring security.
 Many of those who remained in the village turned on Ismark, blaming him and his father for allowing Strahd to awaken, and for failing to do more to prevent Strahd’s counter strike.
 Ismark—named for “Ismark the Great,” an ancestral hero who rooted out nests of vampires across the valley—is now scorned as “Ismark the Lesser.”

 The village has fallen into a state of paranoia, hopelessness, and despair.
 Neighbors mistrust neighbors, fearful that any person could be charmed by a vampire—or, worse, a vampire in disguise.
 Few go out of doors, whether day or night.
 All avoid the church, a scarred and haunted building rumored to be cursed by the Devil Strahd himself.
 ## Vallakians
 The people of Vallaki are largely as described in <span class="citation">Chapter 5: The Town of Vallaki (p.
 95)</span> and <span class="citation">Townsfolk (p.
 96)</span>.
-Though the town is ruled by Baron Vargas Vallakovich, the local burgomaster, few townsfolk view him with much love or respect.
+Though the town is ruled by Baron Vargas Vallakovich, the local mayor, few townsfolk view him with much love or respect.

 However, Baron Vallakovich commands the loyalty of Izek Strazni, a cruel and capricious brute who enforces the Baron’s will with an iron fist.
 Izek, as Captain of the Guard, commands the loyalty—and, more importantly, the salaries—of the town’s twenty-four guards, as described in <span class="citation">Town Gates (p.
 95)</span>.